 The roads in India are deemed as some of the most dangerous places in the country.
 When depressing statistics of road accidents hit the headlines in newspapers, we should ideally stop and think about how the roads can be made safer.
 Recently, the Lok Sabha has approved an amendment proposed to the Motor Vehicles Act, 1988.
 Referred to as the Motor Vehicles (Amendment) Bill 2016, the proposals in this bill will address some of the problems on the road and improve the safety of commuters.

 The Ministry of Road Transport and Highways grouped together 18 Transport Ministers of States to make suggestions to improve the provisions in the Motor Vehicles Act, 1988.
 The recommendations from the committee will modify 68 of 223 sections present in the Motor Vehicles Act.
 The amendments include heavier fines for traffic violations, comprehensive rules for overall road safety, automated testing procedures for obtaining driving licenses, National Registry for all vehicles, and guidelines to encourage commuters to assist victims of road accidents.
-The amendments also simplify the process of raising claims under motor insurance policies and the settlement of the same.
+The amendments also simplify the process of raising claims under car insurance policies and the settlement of the same.
 The proposed changes are expected to reduce the number of deaths and injuries from road accidents by 50% by the year 2020.
 Other recommendations in the Bill aim to improve public transport facilities and road connectivity.
 Reduction in corruption and waiting time for registration of vehicles using automated technology is another refreshing change proposed by the Bill.

 The key highlights of the Motor Vehicles (Amendment) Bill 2016 are as follows: